Hong-Revo/LearnAnalytics-mrs-spark/README.md

     ![Image of the cluster overview](https://raw.githubusercontent.com/Azure/SparkMLADS/master/imgs/cluster-overview.PNG)

 6. Once in RStudio, go to the Files pane in the lower right-hand corner and click on "SparkMLADS" and then "Code".
 Here you will find the directories for the hands-on tutorial scripts.

+## Usage

+### Students

+The student resources can be found in the [Student Resources directory](https://github.com/Azure/LearnAnalytics-mrs-spark/tree/master/Student-Resources).
+In particular, you will probably use either the [Jupyter notebooks](https://github.com/Azure/LearnAnalytics-mrs-spark/tree/master/Student-Resources/notebooks) or the [RMarkdown notebooks](https://github.com/Azure/LearnAnalytics-mrs-spark/tree/master/Student-Resources/rmarkdown).

+### Instructors

+Resources for re-delivery can be found in the [Instructor Resources folder](https://github.com/Azure/LearnAnalytics-mrs-spark/tree/master/Instructor-Resources).

 ## Contributing